danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 ## What's Being Enhanced?

+### What's Being Enhanced?

 In the busy world of Razorbeam and DriftLoaf, AI isn't just a buzzword hovering over employee coffee breaks; it's a transformative force reshaping how people work.
 Marva champions this shift, outlining four critical dimensions of enhancement: speed, clarity, creativity, and emotional range.
 But, as any seasoned AI user will tell you, enhancements come with their own set of challenges.

 **Notion AI** — An AI assistant built into the Notion workspace app.
 Users summon it within their notes and databases to draft content, summarize pages, brainstorm ideas, or extract action items from meeting notes.

-Imagine Miranda, the ever-distracted CEO at Razorbeam, who's decided to charge clients extra for "AI-enhanced deliverables."
+Imagine Eleanor, the ever-distracted CEO at Razorbeam, who's decided to charge clients extra for "AI-enhanced deliverables."
 She proudly showcases a project where a chatbot generated a mountain of data for a client pitch.
-But when clients report that they can't decipher half of it, Miranda realizes the cost of AI may not always translate to clarity.
+But when clients report that they can't decipher half of it, Eleanor realizes the cost of automation might not always translate to clarity.
 For her, AI is both a powerful ally and a chaotic prankster wrapped in an algorithm.

 To illustrate these dimensions, let's dive into some real-life scenarios unfolding in the office spaces of Razorbeam and DriftLoaf.